 Sec.
 259. Department of Treasury Financial Aid Information Program

-Instructs the Department of Treasury to launch an aggressive information campaign about state scholarships and the eligibility requirements.
+Instructs the Department of Treasury to continue an aggressive information campaign about state scholarships and free or reduced community college and university tuition programs, along with the eligibility requirements.

 Sec.
 260. Student Loan and Financial Aid Website